Counterexamples to the $I^{(3)} \subset I^2$ containment: Introduction

-\end{conjecture} A special case of this conjecture is the following problem raised apparently first 2006 by Huneke in \cite[Problem 0.4]{Hun06}, see also \cite[page 400]{BocHar10a} and \cite[section 4.1]{HaHu}. \begin{question} Let $\cali$ be a homogeneous radical ideal of points in the projective plane.
+\end{conjecture} This conjecture asserts in particular that an earlier question raised by Huneke has a positive answer; see \cite[Problem 0.4]{Hun06}, see also \cite[page 400]{BocHar10a} and \cite[section 4.1]{HaHu}.
+The referee has kindly informed us that Huneke had been raising this question verbally for a few years before 2006 but \cite[Problem 0.4]{Hun06} seems to be its first occurrence in print. \begin{question}[Huneke] Let $\cali$ be a homogeneous radical ideal of points in the projective plane.
 Is there then the containment